analiayogi/SGA_AGA/README.md

 Each folder contains the corresponding raw counts matrix and R pipeline.
 Steps:

 1. Gene annotation with biomaRt, and filtering lowly expressed genes (at least 10 raw counts in at least 5 samples).
-2. Paired differential expression with DESeq2 ('design= ~ twin_pair + condition; SGA vs AGA').
+2. Paired differential expression with DESeq2 (`design= ~ twin_pair + condition; SGA vs AGA`).
 3. 3D PCA on variance-stabilized counts and volcano plot (nominal *P* < 0.05 and |log2FC| > 1, for exploratory purposes).
-4. GSEA with fgsea on GO:BP gene sets (15-500 genes), FDR < 0.05 and leading-edge heatmap of the top positively enriched gene sets.
+4. GSEA with fgsea on GO:BP gene sets (15-500 genes, FDR < 0.05), and leading-edge heatmap of the top positively enriched gene set.
 5. Only in the "adipogenic_culture" script: paired expression plots for *DLK1*, *PPARG*, and *FABP4* (nominal *P* value).

 ## Requirements